 One of the things I’ve found most shocking in running a marketing agency for twenty years is the number of companies that don’t create a marketing plan.
 As expected, there are startups in this group.
 But there are also $150M companies with hundreds of employees!

 Lately, I’ve seen a shift in the number of rapidly-growing companies willing to put the time and investment into marketing planning and budget forecasting.
 This may be because marketing is being held more accountable to actual key performance indicators (KPIs) and lead-to-conversion metrics.

-Here are my top five reasons for creating a marketing plan and budget:
+Here are my top five reasons for creating a marketing and budget plan: